- SPECIAL POPULATIONS

 Pediatricians play an important role in tobacco use prevention and tobacco use cessation in their patients and patients’ parents.

-Unfortunately, research has shown the majority of pediatricians cannot accurately estimate the smoking prevalence of their patients in specific age groups.
-Of the pediatricians surveyed, only 38% could estimate smoking prevalence within the provided age group.1 Research has also shown that pediatricians do not feel comfortable prescribing nicotine replacement therapies (NRTs) to their patients.
-In a survey of pediatricians’ use of NRT and the 5 A’s counseling with adolescent smokers, only 53% of pediatricians rated themselves as confident in their ability to use NRTs.2
+Unfortunately, fewer than half of adolescents who visited a physician or a dentist in 2011 reported receiving preventive counseling regarding tobacco use.
+2 Research has also shown that pediatricians do not feel comfortable prescribing nicotine replacement therapies (NRTs) to their patients.
+In a survey of pediatricians’ use of NRT and the 5 A’s counseling with adolescent smokers, only 53% of pediatricians rated themselves as confident in their ability to use NRTs.3

 How does tobacco affect youth?